 Who should look into gaining certification with these two organizations?
 There’s a lot of discussion around this but essentially, the WSET is for literally anyone ranging from a consumer who simply wants to know a bit more to someone deep in the wine trade whether that be a wine buyer, retail worker, journalist, educator, speaker, and many others including yes, wine tour guides.

-My co-author for the Georgia book, Daria Kholodilina gives tours in Georgia with her company, Trails & Wines.
+My co-author for the Georgia book, Daria Kholodilina gives tours in Georgia.
 She’s completed the WSET II and looking to do the WSET III.
 Why?
 “There are a lot of people giving wine tours in Georgia now as it’s the ‘cradle of wine’ but what’s amazing is how few of them actually know anything about wine and I wanted to stand out and be more serious.”

 On the other hand, the CMS is really for people working in hospitality, specifically as a sommelier.
 If you’re not sure what this is or if you’ve heard about it recently and think it’d be cool to call yourself one, I’d really recommend that you read this article first to learn what it entails.